 You apply at the German embassy or consulate in your home country before coming to Darmstadt.
 Often, embassies and consulates are less strict about the proof of financial means.
 (Option b requires you to deposit a large amount of money on a special bank account).
 We highly recommend this option!
-Please read below why.
+Below you'll find out why.

-You may enter Germany without a visa and then request a so-called residence permit when you’re in Germany.
+You may enter Germany without a visa and then request a so-called residence permit once you’re in Germany.
 Entering on your passport gives you the right to stay in Germany for up to 90 days.
 Of course, your stay with us will be longer than 90 days, which is why you will need to request a residence permit.
 Requesting a residence permit is similar to requesting a visa.

 If you do choose this option, we will assist you with your residence permit application once you're in Darmstadt/Dieburg!

 Darmstadt offers plenty of housing options, from residence halls to private apartments.
 Finding a place to stay for only one or two semesters can be a little tricky - but we‘re there to help you!

 We have a contract with Studierendenwerk Darmstadt, a non-profit organization that runs a range of student residence halls in Darmstadt.
 Each semester, they provide us with a set number of pre-booked rooms in two of their residence halls, for which you can apply.
 The rooms are part of shared apartments and exchange students share their apartment with between two to four other students (these may be other international students or local students).
 The monthly rent for the rooms is between 350 and 500 euros.
 Additionally, students have to pay a deposit of 2.5 monthly rents (which you'll get back after moving out of your room).

 - there is no guarantee that you will be assigned a room

 - the rooms are rented out for one semester only (even if you're staying for two semesters)